dlccyes/CollegeNotes/NTUNotes/Junior/Industrial Organization HW.md

 It does make sense because consumers have a wide variety of taste, and are generally not that sensitive to taste, so the sells might not necessarily be affected by reducing a little taste, but the reduction of sugar used, would for sure result in lower cost.
 Therefor, a better profit can be achieved.

 #### (2)
-- targetting customers wanting something between water and soft drink
+- targeting customers wanting something between water and soft drink
 - those who wants cheap, healthy and tasteful beverage

 #### (3)
-Yes, because at the start, they perfectly exploit the space of the market at that time, targetting those who wants healthy and not-to-sweet beverages.
+Yes, because at the start, they exploit the unoccupied space of the market at that time, targeting those who wants healthy and not-to-sweet beverages.

 #### (4)
-No. established competitors can quickly roll out new products directly competing with it.
+No. Established competitors can quickly roll out new products directly competing with it.
 Bigger brand can achieve the same quality with less cost, while reaching a bigger audience.